-Employee Summary Sheet (U. S. Coast Guard)
+Employee Summary Sheet (ESS-CG) (U. S. Coast Guard)

-As a member of the Coast Guard, you may or may not have a VMET.
-Your equivalent document for the Coast Guard is the Employee Summary Sheet.
+As a member of the Coast Guard, you will NOT have a VMET.
+Your equivalent document for the Coast Guard is the Employee Summary Sheet (ESS-CG).

-- Provides a complete history of positions held within the Service - Lists ranks and dates attained - > Shows education completed - Lists job titles and unit assignments with dates - Lists complete history of Training Management Tool (TMT), Direct Access, and other training courses - Shows competencies, specialties, and qualifications attained - Provides a complete list of awards and dates received
+- Provides a complete history of positions held within the Service - > Lists ranks and dates attained - > Shows education completed - Lists job titles and unit assignments with dates - Lists complete history of Training Management Tool (TMT), Direct Access, and other training courses - > Shows competencies, specialties, and qualifications attained - Provides a complete list of awards and dates received

 To obtain a current copy of your ESS-CG, use your CAC to access https://cgbi.osc.uscg.mil/.
 A CAC is required to access your ESS-CG, which means it may not be available after separation/retirement.
+Note: Only CG personnel have access to this site.